MUI NE, LITTLE SAHARA IN VIETNAM

 - You will enjoy the local gastronomy largely influenced by the marine flavors.
 With your feet in the water in a seaside restaurant or on a plastic stool in a street restaurant, the pleasure remains the same.

 - Play a round of golf.
-Mui Ne has a magnificent 18-hole golf course, hole 9 of which is mentioned in "The thousand greens you must have played in your life".
-For families, a mini-golf course is there to have a good relaxing time.
+Mui Ne has a magnificent 18-hole golf course, hole 9 of which is mentioned in "The thousand greens you must play in your life".
+For families, a mini-golf course is there to have a a more paced, relaxing time.

 Best season: Benefiting from a unique microclimate, Mui Ne is one of the driest places in Southeast Asia.
 However, we recommend that you visit Mui Ne between October and March to take advantage of optimal weather and temperatures.